openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 25. Do note that you will need to open the **LearnCOBOL** folder every time you connect to the system, repeating step 5 to 7.
 To enable your connection profile to be accessible anywhere on your machine, you will need to move your configuration files (i.e. `zowe.config.json` and `zowe.schema.json`) from the LearnCOBOL folder to the Zowe global location.
 By default this is `C:\Users\%USERNAME%\.zowe` for Windows or `~/.zowe` for Linux and macOS.

-25. The following URL is another excellent document describing the above VSCode and Zowe Explore details with examples:
+26. The following URL is another excellent document describing the above VS Code and Zowe Explorer details with examples:
       [https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe)

 ## Lab - Zowe CLI & Automation